Get Help

 | Security upgrades | Up to $3,000 for locks, cameras, alarm systems, security lighting |

-| Relocation expenses | If you need to move for safety reasons |
+| Relocation expenses | If we need to move for safety reasons |

 | Income support | In some circumstances |